 Is it Taxable

-Form FinCEN 114 is only for reporting purposes,
+Form FinCEN 114 (FBAR) is only for reporting purposes.

-For the IRS and the treasury department to get hold of overseas assets so it is definitely not taxable, regardless how much money you have in your bank account, you don’t need to worry.
+For the IRS and US treasury department the reporting of foreign financial assets is not for tax purpose.
+Foreign assets definitely are not taxable, unless you sell or liquidate.
+You don’t need to worry.